-Independent working may not offer the regularity and reliability of a traditional full-time job, but it does provide freedom, flexibility and greater control over the direction of your career.
+Independent working may not offer the regularity and reliability of a traditional full-time job, but it provides freedom, flexibility and greater control over your career direction.

-If you are making the transition to freelancing, here are five of the most significant advantages you can look forward to enjoying once you become your own boss.
+If you are transitioning to freelancing, here are five of the most significant advantages you can enjoy once you become your own boss.

 Escaping the rat-race

-For many people, attempting to navigate the ‘rat-race’ is all they will have known in their working life.
-A seemingly endless routine of getting out of bed in the morning, travelling to work and completing the same tasks every day, only to brave the roads or public transport once again to get home.
+For many people, attempting to navigate the ‘rat race’ is all they will have known in their working life.
+A seemingly endless routine of getting out of bed in the morning, travelling to work and completing the same daily tasks, only to brave the roads or public transport once again to get home.